 Admission to the final examination

-At the same time, Doctoral Candidates are asked to send the outline and one complete chapter of their theses.
+At the same time, Doctoral Candidates are asked to send the updated Doctoral record and the abstract of their theses.

 During the examination Students are requested to illustrate in a public presentation the content of their thesis in front of an internal examination Board composed of at least two members appointed by the Doctoral Programme Committee.